Judge rules Wisconsin home bakers free to sell baked goods directly to consumers

 Officials with the Wisconsin Department of Justice confirmed for our affiliate, FOX6 News home bakers are now allowed to sell their goods statewide without a license.

-According to a statement from a lawyer involved in this case, a Lafayette Circuit Court judge on Thursday clarified his May 31st ruling that the state's ban on selling home baked goods is unconstitutional.
+involved in this case, a Lafayette Circuit Court judge on Thursday clarified his May 31st ruling that the state's ban on selling home baked goods is unconstitutional.